Newsletter Subscribe

 Almonds, pecan nuts or walnuts, grape seed oil, chili flakes, butter, grated parmesan cheese, rice vinegar, oyster sauce, sugar, and salt.

 Slice the garlic cloves and rinse the Thai basil.
-Pour the cooking oil in a wok and preheat it on medium-low heat.
+Pour the cooking oil in a pot and preheat it on medium-low heat.
 Add the sliced garlic and the chili flakes, and fry the ingredients for two minutes.

 Preheat a pan on the lowest heat and add the almonds and pecan nuts.
 Roast the nuts for less than two minutes, moving them around while roasting.
 Transfer the roasted nuts to a grinder and grind them into a fine powder.